 The American Eskimo Dog dates back to the 1800s when they came to America with German immigrants.
-The breed was a Nordic breed called the German Spitz which was bred to be an all-around farm dog.
+There was a Nordic breed called the German Spitz, which was bred to be an all-around farm dog.
 During the early 1900s, show business and circus acts became very popular.
-In these acts, the German Spitz performed gracefully using agility, intelligence, and looked to earn the standing ovation of the crowd.
+In these acts, the German Spitz performed gracefully, using agility, intelligence, and looked to earn a standing ovation from the crowd.

 “Though some think the Eskie was bred to perform circus acts, they were actually bred to be all-around farm dogs.
-The characteristics and temperament that made them good at all of the required tasks on the farm, herders, hunters, haulers, guardians, and companion dogs—made them good at circus tricks as well,” says Karen Scholz, breeder and current President of the American Eskimo Dog Club of America.
-Around the start of World War I, anti-German sentiment and a Spitz kennel in Ohio changed the breed name from German Spitz to American Eskimo.
+The characteristics and temperament that made them good at all of the required tasks on the farm—herders, hunters, haulers, guardians, and companion dogs—made them good at circus tricks as well,” says Karen Scholz, breeder and former president of the American Eskimo Dog Club of America.
+Around the start of World War I, anti-German sentiment and a Spitz kennel in Ohio changed the breed name from German Spitz to American Eskimo Dog.
 The breed was registered by the AKC in 1995.

 Both the American Eskimo Dog and Samoyed breeds are recognized most frequently by their white coats.
 Eskies have a straight, double coat that stands off of their body.
 Their undercoat is dense and shorter than their longer guard hair.
-They come in two colors: white & biscuit and white.
+They come in two colors—white-and-biscuit and white.

 Sammies, on the other hand, have more color variety in their breed.
-They come in four colors: white, biscuit, cream, and white & biscuit.
+They come in four colors—white, biscuit, cream, and white-and-biscuit.
 The Samoyed breed also has a double coat, but their undercoat consists of a thick wool that is covered by a harsh guard, outer coat.
 Both Eskies and Sammies have a rough covering around their neck and shoulders, but this is often more predominant in males than females.

 Two Breeds, Multiple Functions

 Samoyeds and American Eskimo Dogs also have different functionalities.
-Contrary to their name, Eskies do not trace back to Eskimo culture.
-They were bred to perform many chores as farm dogs making them an extremely versatile breed.
+Contrary to their name, Eskies do not trace back to Indigenous cultures.
+They were bred to perform many chores as farm dogs, making them an extremely versatile breed.